raydavis/myberkeley/README.txt

 7. To load sample user data, you will be running ruby scripts via maven.
 You will need ruby and ruby gems installed.
-On Unix in your .profile file - export RUBYOPT=rubygems On windows set thru System Control Panel Advanced tab Install the json and curb ruby gems
+On windows set thru System Control Panel Advanced tab Install the json and curb ruby gems

 Instructions from Nakamura testscripts README --

-n OSX 10.5 I needed to do the following.
+In OSX 10.5 I needed to do the following.

 sudo gem update
 sudo gem install json